On Friday our regular teaser came, once again in the form of a poll asking:

 The question can be split in two though –

-- Are “green” products really any better for the for the environment?
+- Are “green” products really any better for the environment?

-What are Solvents, and why do so many people get it wrong?
+What are Solvents, and why do so many people get them wrong?

-In amongst the jargon merrily bandied about by industry professionals, suppliers and manufacturers there continues to be a few glaring misnomers.
+In amongst the jargon merrily bandied about by industry professionals, suppliers and manufacturers there continue to be a few glaring misnomers.